 Programming: Either Euronova, or if the software is purchased - the user, can programme the sensors by connecting the system to a PC or remotely via the GSM Modem

-Pager link: If specified on ordering a pager system can be supplied to ensure alarm information is rapidly communicated to invigilation staff.
+Pager link: If specified on ordering a pager system can be supplied to ensure alarm information is rapidly communicated to invigilation or security staff.

 SMS module (extension possibilities): The GalleryMonitor system is often supplemented with a GSM modem.
 When an alarm is received, the alarm can be send via an SMS message (or call and pre-recorded message), for example, to a mobile phone.
 The GSM unit is installed in the factory if ordered.
 To insert a SIM card into the modem, locate the tray under the GSM aerial, the SIM card will slot in contacts face down (Only do this with the power off).
 Switch the power on and check that the GSM modem has connection to the GSM network via the SmartPatrol PC program.